wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 		<client>
 		</client>

 Configure the connection parameters related to connecting to the manager.
-It can also be used to configure the agent buffer parameters in order to avoid events flooding.

 Options
 -------